canonical/observability-libs/README.md

 ## Description

-Observability Libs is a placeholder charm that is used to provide a home for [charm libraries] that are used for the development of charms deployed as part of the LMA Light [bundle].
+Observability Libs is a placeholder charm that is used to provide a home for [charm libraries] that are used for the development of charms deployed as part of the COS Lite [bundle].

 ## Usage